huohuoren4/docs/python/pytest/further_topics/example_trick/failure_report.md

-# Demo of Python failure reports with pytest
+# Demo of Python failure reports with pytest {#demo-of-python-failure-reports-with-pytest}

 Here is a nice run of several failures and how `pytest` presents things: